pulumi/docs/content/docs/guides/continuous-delivery/octopus-deploy.md

         weight: 1
 ---

 [Octopus Deploy](https://octopus.com) is a deployment automation server, designed to make it easy to orchestrate releases and deploy applications, whether on-premises or in the cloud.
-Octopus is unlike a traditional CI system.
-In fact, Octopus is not a CI system.
-However, it can integrate with your existing build pipeline and integrate with several of your existing CI systems, like Jenkins, TeamCity, Azure DevOps etc.
+It can integrate with your existing build pipeline such as Jenkins, TeamCity, Azure DevOps etc.

 ## Prerequisites